-Some tips for cooking fish and shellfish on the barbeque
+Some tips for cooking fish and shellfish on the barbecue

 There’s nothing tastier than barbecued whole fish or fillets – delicious and healthy!

-Get your barbeque really hot, so don't rush it!
+Get your barbecue really hot, so don't rush it!
 This will ensure your

 seafood cooks quickly and retains its natural juices and flavour.
 And make sure

 you brush the grid with oil to avoid things sticking.

 Add some fresh lemon juice and oil while you’re barbecuing your fish -